SeppahBaws/SeppahBaws/README.md

 ### Hi there 👋

-I'm Seppe Dekeyser, Frontend Developer at Edu-Tech working on CloudClass by day, aspiring Rendering Engineer by night.
+I'm Seppe Dekeyser, Frontend Developer at Edu-Tech working on CloudClass by day, and dreaming of pretty pixels by night.

+I am always curious about the newest evolutions in the gaming industry, and love to analize and dissect the latest technologies.